HasiniWijerathna/React-Login-Modal/README.md

 ```

-### CSS Properties can be customized with as shown below:
+### CSS Properties can be customized as shown below:

 ```jsx
 import React, { Component } from "react";